 Beate Echols has written and lectured on art from the Americas and self-taught artists since 1995, both in New York City and elsewhere.
 From 1997 until 2004 she was on the teaching faculty of the Folk Art Institute at the American Folk Art Museum where she taught courses on Latin American and Latino art, cultures and traditions.
-She has been a lender to major museums for exhibitions of works by self-taught and visionary artists including the American Visionary Art Museum in Baltimore, the American Folk Art Museum in New York City, El Museo del Barrio in New York City, the San Antonio Museum of Art, and, on show now, the Bard Graduate Center Gallery in New York City.
+She has been a lender to major museums for exhibitions of works by self-taught and visionary artists including the American Visionary Art Museum in Baltimore, the American Folk Art Museum in New York City, El Museo del Barrio in New York City, the San Antonio Museum of Art, and, most recently, the Bard Graduate Center Gallery in New York City.
 She worked on a number of curatorial projects.
 She was the sole curator of Saints, Sinners, Sacred Spaces - Devotional Art from Latin America at the Mandeville Gallery of Union College in Schenectady, NY in 2000, and Miracles in the Backlands - Aspects of Africa in Brazilian Ex-Voto Sculpture at the Art Galleries of Ramapo College in 2005.
 She has written articles for Raw Vision Magazine #20 and Raw Vision #47, the Folk Art Messenger (#61), and other publications.
 Other articles By Beate Echols are Miracles in the Backlands: Aspects of Africa in Brazilian Ex–Voto Sculpture and Darcilio Lima – Artist, Prophet, Time Traveler